BACK

 - The chairs and head rests

-- The shape of the dashboard and the meters
+- The shape of the dashboard and the gauges.

 This car has had owners in Switzerland, Fort Lauderdale (Florida) and the Netherlands (at least two).

-The rear side has the type plate "Continental".
+The rear side has the plate "Continental".
 It must have been fitted later.
-In most cases a Continental has a plate "Bentley" on the left side, but that is on this car not present.
-Furtheron the third brake light can be seen that from the first Continental on was fitted as a standard feature.
+In most cases a Continental has a plate "Bentley" on the left side, but that is missing on this car.

 On the Continental (and the Corniche II) a lengthened B-style was introduced to make it easier to reach the safety belts.
-This extra length, that was already built in in all convertibles in 1985, is not yet present in this Corniche.
+This extra length, that was already built in in all 1985 convertibles, is not fitted in this 1984 Corniche.

 The interior is coloured magnolia and is provided with blue piping.